After-sales services during an asset's lifetime: collaborative planning of system upgrades: Effects of the input parameter on the optimal total costs

 \subsection{The effect of the number of overhaul moments}

 As the number of overhauls increases, it generates more possibilities to execute upgrades without having to pay an additional penalty $c_d$.
 This does not necessary imply that the number of upgrades (during overhauls) increases together with the number of overhauls.
 The lack of this monotonicity property can be easily explained as follows.
-There is an optimal upgrade policy in the base case, which is the best you can do to minimize costs if no penalty $c_d$ is incurred.
+There is an optimal upgrade policy in the base case, i.e., the optimal policy to minimize costs if no penalty $c_d$ is incurred.
 This is attained in the general setting if the overhauls coincide exactly with the upgrade moments in this policy.
 Therefore, one cannot expect to do better than this, even if more overhauls are planned.
 To illustrate this notion, we consider the following example.

 \begin{example} Reconsider setting~B of Example~\ref{ex:MainExample} with $H=30$, $c_0=4$ and $c_d=5$.
 In the base case when no penalty is incurred, the optimal policy is to upgrade $N=4$ times (every 6 years) with minimal costs of 37.0887.
 This a lower bound on the total costs for the general setting.
 If the overhauls are planned equidistantly, this implicitly also implies that this optimal solution is obtained whenever the number of overhaul moments is given by $m=5k-1$ for some $k \in \mathbb{N}$.
-Indeed, in Table~\ref{tab:EffectNumberOverhaulMoments} we observe that the total costs are higher when e.g.~$m=5$ than $m=4$.
+Indeed, in Table~\ref{tab:EffectNumberOverhaulMoments} we observe that the total costs are higher when e.g.{,}~$m=5$ than when $m=4$. {Moreover, note that as the number of overhauls grows from $m=1$ to $m=2$, the total number of upgrades decreases.}

 \end{example}